YBLevAccount/DBProject_329085054_215277542/README.md

    - **Inherits**: `Person`
    - **Key**: `ID` (Integer, Primary Key) - Inherited from `Person`.
    - **Fields**:
-     - `BuildingID` (Integer, Foreign Key) - References the building the worker is assigned to.
      - `HireDate` (Date) - The date the worker was hired.

 4. **Manager**